-Each trust agreement will provide that the trustee or eligible lender trustee, as applicable, may commence a voluntary bankruptcy proceeding relating to that trust only with the unanimous prior approval of all noteholders of the related series of notes.
-In order to commence a voluntary bankruptcy, all noteholders must deliver to the eligible lender trustee a certificate certifying that they reasonably believe the related trust is insolvent.
+Each trust agreement will provide that the trustee, eligible lender trustee or owner trustee, as applicable, may commence a voluntary bankruptcy proceeding relating to that trust only with the unanimous prior approval of all noteholders of the related series of notes.
+In order to commence a voluntary bankruptcy, all noteholders must deliver to the eligible lender trustee and owner trustee a certificate certifying that they reasonably believe the related trust is insolvent.